Application to Family Practice Training Program

 Please note test scores will be available around January 31st, 2023, and applicants will need to still upload these to CaRMS.
 Programs and CaRMS are all aware these test scores will be available after the CaRMS application package deadline.
 This will not be a problem.

 To register and find out more about the test please go to www.fmproc.com.
 All test related updates will be posted on the website.
 Please be patient as the FMProC team is still updating information on the site to reflect these new test dates.

 Letters of Recommendation

-You must submit three letters of recommendation.
+You must submit three Family Medicine Structured Reference Letter.
 Reference letters should speak to an interest in Family Medicine and aptitude for the discipline.
 Please ask that the letter to be as complete as possible, providing evidence of attributes and abilities well suited for a career in Family Medicine.